 Collaborating using Git has several benefits.
 Changes to the documents are kept under version control giving a transparent audit trail.
-Merging contributions from collaborators is simple, and automatic for all nonconflicting changes.
-Furthermore, as Git is a distributed version control system the project becomes stored on many different computers, on yours and your collaborators' computers as well as on remote servers, effectively backing up your code and text files.
+Merging contributions from collaborators is simple, and automatic for all non-conflicting changes.
+Furthermore, as Git is a distributed version control system the project becomes stored on many different computers, on yours and your collaborators' computers as well as on remote servers, effectively backing up your data.